Adult Formation

 Wednesdays at 10:00 a.m. on Zoom

-Join Canon Judy Atherton and Father Tyler Doherty on Zoom for a fun hour of discussion and theological reflection using short fiction as our launching pad.
+Join Canon Judy Atherton on Zoom for a fun hour of discussion and theological reflection using short fiction as our launching pad.
 We’ll discuss a piece of fiction each week and reflect theologically on how the story can illuminate aspects of our relationship with God, ourselves, each other, and creation.

 Contact: Canon Judy Atherton: atherton540@gmail.com